anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 intended to yield multiple results, authentication or authorization, and other scenarios where the behavior of requests across multiple authorities is undefined.

+In general, extension authors should be mindful of situations requiring clients to directly handle redirects at the RDAP layer.
+Some clients may not be utilizing HTTP libraries that provide such an option, and many HTTP client libraries that do provide the option do not provide it as a default behavior.
+Additionally, requiring clients to handle redirects at the RDAP layer adds complexity to the client in that additional logic must be implemented to handle redirect loops, parameter deconfliction, and URL encoding.

 # Referrals {#referrals}